 How To Create A Sales Budget

-Gathered below are a numbered guided on how you can prepare your sales budget for your kickstart.
+Gathered below is a numbered guide on how you can prepare your sales budget for your kickstart.
 These steps are simple and easy for you to follow, so feel free to refer to it.

 1. Set The Timeline For Your Sales Budget